Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 , each time OUT UNION

-runs a new row is accumulated.
+runs a new row is accumulated

-creates a fetcher function that does something like an OUT UNION
+automatically creates a fetcher function that does something like an OUT UNION

-over the SQLite statement for the SELECT
+loop – it loops over the SQLite statement for the SELECT

-and fetches each row, materializing a result.
+and fetches each

 With OUT UNION

-result sets.
-Note that either of C
+of your choice.
+Note that the data from either of C

 or D

-above could have been modified, replaced,
+above could have

-skipped, normalized, etc. with any kind of computation.
-Even entirely synthetic rows can
+been modified, replaced, skipped, normalized, etc. with any kind of computation.

-be computed and inserted into the output as we saw in foo
+Even entirely synthetic rows can be computed and inserted into the output as we

 Result Set Cursors